All You Need to Know About Lord Ganesh Statues

 lord-ganesha-statues-all-you-need-to-know-appearance

-Along with this iconic elephant head, there are numerous symbols within his appearance.
-Ganesh has a trident tattooed to his forehead, it’s used to symbolize the past, present, and future.
+Along with his iconic elephant head, there are numerous symbols within his appearance.
+Ganesh has a trident tattooed on his forehead, which is used to symbolize the past, present, and future.
 It is also a nod to his father, Shiva, who is represented by this trident symbol.
 He also has a rope that represents the ability to pull worshipers to their highest goals.
-Ganesh is often depicted with a bowl of sweets in his hand too.
+Ganesh is often depicted with a bowl of sweets in his hand, too.
 This is a symbol of the sweetness of life and represents self-enjoyment.

 Many Ganesh statues will also show him wielding a small axe.
-This relates back to him being the breaker of obstacles.
-The axe is used to retrench pain & suffering, and to prod man towards the path of righteousness.
+This hints at him being the breaker of obstacles.
+The axe is used to relieve pain & suffering, and to push man towards the path of righteousness.
 Ganesh is also known to have one broken tusk on his elephant head.
 Symbolically, this shows his ability to keep what’s good and throw away what’s bad.
 Another key feature of Ganesh is his large belly.
-This is also a symbol, His belly is used to digest all of the good and bad things in this world.
+This is also a symbol; His belly is used to digest all of the good and bad things in this world.

 These are a few of the key features you will see in the depiction of Lord Ganesh.
 Some people prefer to purchase statues with as many of these symbols as possible.
 It’s thought that the more symbols you see, the more protection you get from this God.